Lewis-Lyons/cython-ransomware-repo/README.md

 # Cython Ransomware

+It is recommended that you read the Cython_Ransomware_Report pdf prior in order to more easily understand this code base.

 # !!!!Attention!!!!

 This repo contains files which are potentially dangerous.
-Dowlnoad and/or run these files  at your own risk.
+Download and/or run these files  at your own risk.
 Please ensure you do so in a secure environment.

 # Project